Energy-efficient predictive control for connected, automated driving under localization uncertainty: Validation

 \subsection{Simulation results}

-We conduct simulation studies to investigate the performance of the proposed MPC \eqref{eq: mpc unified} and \eqref{eq: mpc simplified}.
+We conduct simulation studies to investigate the performance of the proposed MPC \eqref{eq:mpc reform} and \eqref{eq: mpc simplified}.
 We compare the proposed algorithm with two baseline algorithms described in Sec. \ref{sec: baseline}.

 The simulations are conducted across four distinct scenarios, each designed to capture various traffic flow conditions.
-In all scenarios, the ego vehicle's initial speed is set to zero, the preceding vehicle is positioned $5 \ m$ ahead, and the testing road is a single road segment with fixed parameters outlined in Table \ref{table: param 1}.
-The preceding vehicle's controller is the cruise control algorithm in \cite{ejoaiv} and its reference speed varies across the scenarios as follows: (1) $v_k^{pv}=2.5m/s$, (2) $v_k^{pv}=5.0m/s$, (3) $v_k^{pv}=7.5m/s$, (4) $v_k^{pv}=10.0m/s$.
+In all scenarios, the ego vehicle's initial speed is set to zero, the front vehicle is positioned $5$m ahead, and the testing road is a single road segment with fixed parameters outlined in Table \ref{table: param 1}.
+The front vehicle's controller is the cruise control algorithm in \cite{ejoaiv} and its reference speed varies across the scenarios as follows: (1) $v_k^{pv}=2.5$m$/$s, (2) $v_k^{pv}=5.0$m$/$s, (3) $v_k^{pv}=7.5$m$/$s, (4) $v_k^{pv}=10.0$m$/$s.
 The time to cross the upcoming traffic light in each scenario is calculated accordingly based on \eqref{eq: time to cross, single}.
 After we conduct each simulation scenario, we evaluate the energy consumption defined in \eqref{eq: energy definition}.

 Energy consumption results are described in Table \ref{table: energy eval simul}.
 The unit for the energy consumption is kJ.
 We tune the reference speed of the cruise control algorithm and also configure the terminal time and the regularization parameter in \cite[eq.
-(4)]{bae2019VIL}, ensuring that the completion times for both algorithms match that of the proposed algorithm.
-Compared to the cruise control algorithm, the proposed algorithm improves energy consumption by an average of $25.8 \%$.
-Compared to the algorithm in \cite{bae2019VIL}, the proposed algorithm improves energy consumption by an average of $11.7 \%$.
+(4)]{bae2019VIL}, ensuring that the completion times for both algorithms match that of the proposed algorithm. \\ Compared to the cruise control algorithm, the proposed algorithm improves energy efficiency by an average of $25.8 \%$.
+Compared to the algorithm in \cite{bae2019VIL}, the proposed algorithm improves energy efficiency by an average of $11.7 \%$.
 It is noteworthy that as the flow speed increases, the energy consumption tends to increase for all algorithms.
+As speed increases, more kinetic energy is lost during vehicle deceleration, approximately following a quadratic function of the speed.
+Additionally, higher speeds result in greater energy loss due to air drag and rolling resistance.
 This result is aligned with \cite[Table 1]{sciarretta2015optimal} and justifies implementing traffic light crossing time constraints in Sec. \ref{sec: tlctc}.